 through the OHI Website

-The Behavioral Health Home team consists of a Health Home Coordinator who acts in a case management capacity, an Intentional Peer Support Specialist and a Nurse Care Manager.
+The Behavioral Health Home team consists of a Health Home Coordinator who acts in a case management capacity, an Intentional Peer Support Specialist, and a Nurse Care Manager.
 The team consults with primary care and psychiatric providers.
-Through assessment and care plan development, supports can include:

 - Coordination of care among physical and behavioral services.